abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 isn't endearing or kind and then we reestablish our intention and start again.
 Likewise, we train to recognize our resistance to sharing or giving up and then make an effort to let go.
-By starting over with a new intention of cāga or piyavācā*,* we again place ourselves in a position of creating harmony.
+By starting over with a new intention of cāga or piyavācā, we again place ourselves in a position of creating harmony.

 # Our Changing Bodies